emberjs/rfcs/text/0793-polymporphic-relations-without-inheritance.md

 ## Summary

-Allow setting polymorph relations without inheritance and mixins.
+1. Allow setting polymorph relations without inheritance and mixins.
+2. Deprecate using inheritance and mixins for polymorphic relations.
+Target version: 5.0.

 ## Motivation

-In pre-octane Ember you could set polymorphic relations using two ways: inheritance or mixins.
-Mixins are deprecated and impossible to use with native classes, so the only option is to use inheritance:
+You could set polymorphic relations using two ways: inheritance or mixins.

 ```js
 import Model, { belongsTo, hasMany } from '@ember-data/model';